Home AC Condenser Repair & Replacement Cost

 Bad Run Capacitor

 The AC condenser’s run capacitors energize the component’s fan motors.
-A run capacitor that’s gone bad will cause a jump but won’t actually start the motor.
-There’s a good chance the condenser’s run capacitor is bad when the motor won’t start anymore.
+A run capacitor that’s gone bad will cause a jump but won’t start the motor.
 Run capacitors can decline gradually or go out suddenly.

 Bad Condenser Relay Switch

 The condenser fan relay switch is the critical part of the condenser that switches the fan on and off when you turn the AC unit on and off.
 Without a functioning fan, the condenser and the larger AC unit won’t work effectively.